openhab/openhab-docs/administration/logging.md

 	</encoder>
 </appender>
 ```
-- adding your logger, setting up the log level and adding `appender-ref` element to the logger element.
+- Adding your logger, setting up the log level, and adding `appender-ref` element to the logger element.
 For this example we will assume that you want to add the following logger with the name `com.logger.example`:

 ```xml